pratt13/password-exercise-helper/README.md

 This repository is a simple python repository to demonstrate how to:

-a.
-Crack bad passwords using 2 obvious techniques.
+* Crack bad passwords using 2 obvious techniques.
-b.
-Generate a strong(ish) password in python
+* Generate a strong(ish) password in python

 ## Requirements
+This has been tested on `Python 3.8.10` other version may or may not work.

 ## Setup

+This application can be done either locally using Python or via the internet.
+### Replit
+This app can be run on replit [here](https://replit.com/@ppratt1/password-exercise-helper).

+### Locally
 ```sh
 python3 -m venv password-helper
 source password-helper/bin/activate